 The salt-water crocodile has a tropical distribution that extends across the northern coastline of Australia, where it can be found in coastal waters, estuaries, freshwater lakes, inland swamps and marshes, as well as far out to sea (Webb et al. 1987).
 There are no reported BIAs for crocodiles.
-Due to the species preference for estuaries and swamps and coastal waters it is unlikely to occur in the open waters of WA-50-L and the EMBA.
+Due to the species preference for estuaries and swamps and coastal waters it is unlikely to occur in the open waters of WA-50-L and is more likely to be observed in the EMBA where these preferred habitats occur.

-Figure 4-5: Biologically important areas associated with marine turtles
+Figure 4-6: Biologically important areas associated with marine turtles